FAQ for exchange students

 - If you do not wish to join a student nation and/or union, you can still apply for the card.
 However, you will need to submit your temporary Swedish Personal Identity Number and a certificate of registration for your exchange semester(s) at Uppsala University.
-You can retrieve a certificate of registration from Studentportalen, and below your name in the top-left corner of the document, you will also find your temporary Swedish Personal Identity Number.

 How can I get my Transcript of Records?

 Go to "My Ladok".
 From there, you can download a secure, verifiable Transcript of Records.
 If you send it to your home university, let them know they can use the link and verification code at the bottom of the page to verify that the document is authentic.

 Please note that professors and departments have up to 5 weeks after the official end of the term to submit their grades.
 Initially contact the department where you studied directly for any problems or missing results.

 Uppsala University Transcripts of Records do not include Failed courses.